-Qiangtang Basin is expected to be an important strategic area of petroleum exploitation in China.
-However, barely research has been done on the Permian strata in this area.
-In this paper we present geochemical data of Lower Permian Zhanjin Formation from Jiaomuri area, aims of reconstructing the paleo-depositional environment and providing information for further petroleum exploration.
+Qiangtang Basin is expected to become important strategic petroleum exploitation area in China.
+However, little research has been done on the Permian strata in this area.
+This paper presents Lower Permian Zhanjin Formation geochemical data from the Jiaomuri area, reconstructing the paleo-depositional environment and providing information for further petroleum exploration.
 The geochemical characteristics of 19 samples were investigated.
-In generally, the samples show a developed mud flat character and light richer clay content.
-The geological data were used to constrain the paleoredox environment, which proved that these sediments were deposited mainly beneath a slightly oxic water column with relative low paleoproductivity as evidenced by the P/Ti (mean of 0.07) and Ba/Al (mean of 20.5).
-The palaeoclimate indexes such as C-value (0.24-1.75) and Sr/Cu (1.28-11.58) reveal a humid climatic condition during Zhanjin Formation sediments deposited.
-In addition, theω(La)N/ω(Yb)N ratio values indicate a fast sedimentary rate during deposition period.
+These geochemical samples show a developed mud flat characteristic with light rich clay content.
+The geological data were used to constrain the paleoredox environment, which proved that these sediments were deposited mainly beneath a slightly oxic water column with relatively low paleoproductivity as evidenced by the P/Ti (mean of 0.07) and Ba/Al (mean of 20.5).
+Palaeoclimate indexes such as the C-value (0.24-1.75) and Sr/Cu (1.28-11.58) reveal a humid climatic condition during Zhanjin Formation sediment deposition.
+The ω(La)N/ω(Yb)N ratio values indicate a fast sedimentary rate during the deposition period.